Data Science Seminars: Bioinformatics Focus

 Researchers, students, and anyone interested in the proposed topics are more than welcome to attend!

-Denisa Sufaj – BCG thesis @IOR/HSR (M. Troiani/P. Delfino)
+Denisa Sufaj – BCG thesis @IOR (M. Troiani/M. Masseroli)

 Cellular senescence and proliferation are commonly described as mutually exclusive and discrete biological states.
 However, in cancer, transcriptional programs associated with these phenotypes often coexist and vary in a graded manner, challenging binary classifications.
 In human prostate cancer, the relationship between proliferative activity and senescence-associated signaling remains insufficiently resolved at single-cell resolution.